Skip to content

 Your Child's School

 Kids going to schoolA child with a bleeding disorder will benefit most from attending a regular school with children who don’t have bleeding disorders.
-In a regular school, they can learn to lead a more normal life.
+In a regular school, they can learn to lead a more productive life.
 You will have to form a good relationship with the principal and teachers at the school.
 Meet with them to discuss the bleeding disorder, its treatment, and the things your child can and cannot do.
 You will want to plan with them how to handle bleeding at school.
 Educate them that easy bruising is very common.
-Be sure to stress that although first aid is the same for a child with a bleeding disorder as it is for other children, you must be called right away if the child has a head, neck, or throat injury.
+Be sure to stress that although first aid is the same for a child with bleeding disorder as it is for other children, you must be called right away if the child has a head, neck, or throat injury.

-Some hemophilia treatment centers will send a nurse or social worker to the school to educate the staff.
+Some Hemophilia Treatment Centers will send a nurse or social worker to the school to educate the staff.
 They can take a packet of information written just for teachers.

-For the child with hemophilia, ask the teacher to watch for signs of bleeding.
+For the child with Hemophilia, ask the teacher to watch for signs of bleeding.
 This is especially important if your child is slow to report bleeds.
 Signs a teacher might notice are limping, not using an arm or leg, swelling, or any unusual complaints.
 Remind the teacher that no one, including the teacher and the child, will be blamed if the child bleeds at school.

 Let the teacher know that you expect your child to be treated the same as the other children.
-Special treatment by the teacher will not help your child learn to take responsibility for themselves.
+Special treatment by his teacher will not help your child learn to take responsibility for themselves.
 However, you might remind the teacher not to use physical punishment.
 The teacher does not need to caution the other children to treat your child with special care.
 Paying too much attention to the bleeding disorder may make your child feel vulnerable.

 Stress to your child how important it is to attend school every day.
 If your child must miss school, insist that any missed schoolwork be made up.
 Encourage your child to take part in school activities.
 They can, and should, attend physical education (PE) classes.
 Exercise will build strong muscles which can help protect the joints.
 Exercise can also help decrease cramps from periods.
 Children with severe bleeding disorders need to avoid contact sports.